alf248/alf248/README.md

-- 👋 Hi, I’m @alf248
+👋 Hi, I’m @alf248\
-- 👀 I’m interested in computers and programming
+👀 I’m interested in computers and programming.

-On this site I have some example apps that I've created
+On this site I have some example apps that I've created.

 <!---